Joseph Moog

 Benjamin Schaefer

-Benjamin Schäfer (* 1985 in Saarbrücken) is a young conductor and timpanist.
+Benjamin Schäfer (* 1985 in Saarbrücken) ist ein junger Dirigent und Paukist.

 Andreas Becker | Horn

-Andreas Becker was born in Saarbrücken in 1994 and received his doctorate at the age of 6years ago he took his first piano lessons.
+Andreas Becker was born in Saarbrücken in 1994 and received his first doctorate at the age of 6.He had his first piano lessons years ago.

-Numerous master classes, including with Prof. Marie-Luise Neunecker, Prof. Jörg Brücknerand Sarah Willis, provided important musical impulses and already during hisDuring his studies he gained orchestral experience in the Junge DeutschePhilharmonie, the Beethoven Orchestra Bonn, the Staatstheater Kassel and the
+Numerous masterclasses, including those with Prof. Marie-Luise Neunecker and Prof. Jörg Brücknerand Sarah Willis, provided important musical impulses and already during hisDuring his studies, he gained orchestral experience in the Young German Orchestra.Philharmonic, the Beethoven Orchestra Bonn, the Kassel State Theatre and the

 Hanna Mangold | Flöte